stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 Here's another (drastically simplified) example of a sum type.
 Assume we allow two forms of authentication in our web application:
-Either by entering a user name plus a password (an unsigned 64 bit integer), or by providing a (very complex) secret key.
+Either by entering a user name plus a password (for which we'll use an unsigned 64 bit integer here), or by providing a (very complex) secret key.
 Here's a data type to encapsulate this use case:

 ```idris
 data Credentials = Password String Bits64 | Key String